5.11: Remote probes took the photographs

 The reply to him is, however, very much mistaken.

 The figure of ‘40 minutes’ is almost correct, but not for the reasons he claims.
 40 minutes would about cover the amount of time it would take something in lunar orbit to pass into and out of sight of a ground based receiver.
 If the spacecraft being intercepted was in LEO, it would only be in range for 15 minutes at best.
-Check the transcripts for Apollo 7 and 9 - handovers are a constant thing.
+Just look at how long the ISS is in view horizon to horizon to verify that, and check the transcripts for Apollo 7 and 9 - handovers are a constant thing.
 Compare that with Apollo’s lunar missions and the same receiving stations are in use for hours at a time.

 Baysinger, for example, managed 35 minutes of recording for Apollo 11 using a directional antennae pointed at the moon, as did other enthusiasts.
 Just not possible for an Earth orbiting craft.

-There are a few issues with the claim.
+There are a few issues with this claim.

 Finally, there’s the flaring that we see in the footage as the camera tries to adjust to an overly bright Earth - this wouldn’t work over a photograph.